yykids/RDS/en/Overview.md

 * Logical area where DB instance is to be created.

+### High Availability

+* High availability is ensured for the master instance.

 ### Floating IP

 * A floating IP to enable external communication.
 * Internet gateway must be available for user's VPC subnet which is connected with DB instance where floating IP is to be configured.
 * Database of DB instances associated with floating IP can be accessed from outside.
 * Floating IP is immediately charged as soon as it is created, apart from DB instances.

+### Database File Encryption

+* With database file encryption, files for database where user data is saved, as well as backup files, can be encrypted.
+* Safe use is guaranteed, even if database instances are stolen by a malicious user, since user data cannot be exposed.